ultimate271/notes/dastoyevsky/brothers03.02.md

 and did not condescend to talk except in his own circle of the officials and nobles, whom he entertained so well.

+#### Lizaveta's escapes the care of a widow Kondratyev, and ends up in the Fyodor garden
 At the time, Grigory stood up for his master vigorously.
 He provoked quarrels and altercations in defense of him and succeeded in bringing some people round to his side.
 “It’s the wench’s own fault,” he asserted, and